steqeq/0000/docs/understand/file_reorg.md

 ## Changes required in applications using ROCm

 Applications using ROCm are advised to use the new file paths.
 As the old files will be deprecated in a future release.
-Application have to make sure to include correct header file and use correct search paths.
+Applications have to make sure to include correct header file and use correct search paths.

 1. `#include<header_file.h>` needs to be changed to